 “Never needed it,” Alice admitted.
-“The Neptunians have done their part to keep the midwest free of bandits, too.”
+“The Poseideans have done their part to keep the Midwest free of bandits, too.”

 The newcomer’s blood ran cold as her leader’s words sank in.
-“We’re allied with the Neptunians?”
+“We’re allied with the Poseideans?”

 Eyes still averted, Scarlett cleared her throat. “ ‘Chief Attack,’ huh?
 Have you met him?”